Single-photon scattering in giant-atom waveguide systems with chiral coupling: INTRODUCTION

 \section{INTRODUCTION}

-Waveguide quantum electrodynamics (QED) \citep{1-1,AFK-chiral-23}, which studies the interaction between atoms (or other quantum emitters) and free propagating photons in a one-dimensional (1D) waveguide, has been experimentally demonstrated in many state-of-the-art architectures, such as trapped (natural) atoms coupled with optical fibers \citep{1-9,1-10,1-11} or photonic crystal waveguides \citep{1-12Goban2014,1-13,1-14} and superconducting qubits coupled with transmission lines \citep{1-15,1-16Hoi2012,1-17Hoi2013,1-18Loo2013,1-19Liu2017}.
+Waveguide quantum electrodynamics (QED) \citep{1-1,AFK-chiral-23,Sheremet2023}, which studies the interaction between atoms (or other quantum emitters) and free propagating photons in a one-dimensional (1D) waveguide, has been experimentally demonstrated in many state-of-the-art architectures, such as trapped natural or artificial atoms (including quantum dots \citep{Lodahl2015,Uppu2021,Coles2016,JalaliMehrabad2020}, diamond defects \citep{Sipahigil2016,ArjonaMartinez2022,pasini2023nonlinear,Pompili2021}, superconducting qubits \citep{Blais2021}, and single organic molecules \citep{Toninelli2021}) coupled with optical fibers \citep{1-9,1-10,1-11}, photonic crystal waveguides \citep{1-12Goban2014,1-13,1-14}, or microwave transmission lines (TLs) \citep{1-15,1-16Hoi2012,1-17Hoi2013,1-18Loo2013,1-19Liu2017}.
 Typically, the (natural) atoms are orders of magnitude smaller than optical (microwave) wavelengths of the continuous bosonic modes in the 1D waveguide, therefore, they can be viewed as point-like emitters to justify the dipole approximation.
-Waveguide QED systems with natural \textquoteleft small\textquoteright{} atoms can potentially be used to construct quantum network \citep{AFK_EIT-14Kimble2008,AFK_EIT-15Duan2010,AFK_EIT-16Wehner2018} and simulate quantum many-body physics \citep{AFK_EIT-17Bello2023,AFK_EIT-18Wang2021,AFK_EIT-19Mahmoodian2020}.
-On the other hand, extending the small atom platform to artificial 'giant' atomic systems has attracted significant recent attention, in part because it represents a breakdown of the dipole approximation where the scale of atoms becomes comparable to the wavelength of the light they interact with.
-The artificial giant atoms have been well designed and recently demonstrated with superconducting qubits coupled to short-wavelength surface acoustic waves \citep{AFK_ArtificialAtom,AFK_Circuit,non-3GiantAcoustic,non-4non-exponentialDecay,experiment_EIT-SAW,YouJQ-experiment} or a microwave-waveguide at multiple discrete points \citep{AFK_LambShift,AFK_experiment-Kannan2020,7Engineering}.
-The paradigmatic systems show striking interference effects which depend on both the distance between different coupling points and the photonic frequency, and open the door to several novel phenomena, including frequency-dependent Lamb shift and relaxation rate \citep{AFK_LambShift,LvXY}, decoherence-free atomic states \citep{AFK_Decoherence,Carollo-decoherence,AFK_experiment-Kannan2020,Du_decoherence_arXiv}, non-Markovian decay dynamics \citep{non-1Beyond,non-2collisional,non-3GiantAcoustic,non-4non-exponentialDecay,non-5Oscillating}, and chiral light-matter interactions \citep{AFK-chiral,AFK_EIT-18Wang2021,2DuL_lambda,DuL-Synthetic,Chiral-Wang2022,LiaoJQ}.
+Waveguide QED systems with natural ``small'' atoms can potentially be used to construct quantum network \citep{AFK_EIT-14Kimble2008,AFK_EIT-15Duan2010,AFK_EIT-16Wehner2018} and simulate quantum many-body physics \citep{AFK_EIT-17Bello2023,AFK_EIT-18Wang2021,AFK_EIT-19Mahmoodian2020}.
+On the other hand, extending the small atom platform to artificial \textquoteleft giant\textquoteright{} atomic systems has attracted significant recent attention (see the first review by Kockum \citep{AFK-FiveYear}), in part because it represents a breakdown of the dipole approximation where the scale of atoms becomes comparable to the wavelength of the light they interact with.
+The artificial giant atoms have been well designed and recently demonstrated with superconducting qubits coupled to short-wavelength surface acoustic waves (SAWs) \citep{AFK_ArtificialAtom,AFK_Circuit,non-3GiantAcoustic,non-4non-exponentialDecay,experiment_EIT-SAW,YouJQ-experiment} or a microwave-waveguide at multiple discrete points \citep{AFK_LambShift,AFK_experiment-Kannan2020,7Engineering}.
+The multiple coupling points give rise to self-interference effects, which are quite different from the conventional interference effects among point-like small atoms (or resonators) coupled locally to a common bath.
+The self-interference effects, which depend on both the distances between coupling points and the photonic frequency, allows to observe several unconventional phenomena, including frequency-dependent Lamb shift and relaxation rate \citep{AFK_LambShift,LvXY}, decoherence-free atomic states \citep{AFK_Decoherence,Carollo-decoherence,AFK_experiment-Kannan2020,Du_decoherence_arXiv,DL_PRR23}, non-Markovian decay dynamics \citep{non-1Beyond,non-2collisional,non-3GiantAcoustic,non-4non-exponentialDecay,non-5Oscillating}, and chiral light-matter interactions \citep{AFK-chiral,AFK_EIT-18Wang2021,2DuL_lambda,DuL-Synthetic,Chiral-Wang2022,LiaoJQ}.